 For its West Coast debut, the Delta 4-Heavy blasted off from Vandenberg's Space Launch Complex 6, or SLC-6.
-It is the largest rocket to launch from the West Coast since the Titan 4B rockets retired
+It is the largest rocket to launch from the West Coast since the Titan 4B rockets retired in 2005.

 "This launch marks a significant milestone in our nation's space capability," said Air Force launch director Lt.
 Col. Brady Hauboldt before the liftoff.
 "We've really restored a national capability for heavy lift on the Western Range, something we have not had since the last of the Titan 4Bs flew out of Vandenberg.
 This extends our ability to cost effectively deliver payloads of all sizes and compliments."